Reviews You Can Rely On

 Our Analysis and Test Results

-Riding away with one of our top pick awards, the POC Ventral Air MIPS takes rightful its place on the podium.
-We loved the comfort, style, and ventilation with the Ventral.
-It provides many of the same advantages and features as other helmets we tested but comes at a slightly higher price.
-This is a great helmet for riders who pedal hard in the heat for high double or triple-digit miles that appreciate the unique design and a plethora of color options.
+Comfort, style, and ventilation are some of our favorite attributes of the POC Ventral Air Mips.
+It provides many of the same advantages and features as other helmets we tested, although it does come at a slightly higher price.
+This is a great helmet for riders who pedal hard in the heat for high double or triple-digit miles and who appreciate the unique design — and an absolute plethora of color options.

 Comfort